HottoCoffee/pre-HottoCoffee/README.md

 To get started with HottoCoffee, follow these steps:

 1. Clone the HottoCoffee repository to your local machine.
-2. Start containers with `docker compose up`
+2. Start application with `docker compose up`

 ## How it Works